components.email

 Geolocation

-Hero art with hover or tap hotspots so detail stays in the message (retail and catalogue-friendly).
+Hero art with tap or hover hotspots so detail and discovery stay in the email, not on a landing page.

 Reminders